11 Different Types of Beetles in Georgia

 The Ground Beetle is one of Georgia’s most common and widely recognized.

-Known for its vibrant colors and unique markings, the Ground Beetle is a fascinating creature in its natural habitat.
+The ground beetle, known for its vibrant colors and unique markings, is a fascinating creature in its natural habitat.

 These beetles can be found throughout the state, from urban gardens to rural forests.